mikeyF53/CandyDropGame/README.md

 Obstacles I had to overcome were, collision detection on every dropping candy, and also moving the candy piece itself downwards.

 ## Solutions
 I used offset methods to find the point of the candy as well as the walls to create a detection function.
-Offset was also used to move the candy piece downwards with a, if statement.
+Offset was also used to move the candy piece downwards with an if statement.

 ## Code Snippet